pachterlab/gget/README.md

 ## gget enrichr
 Perform an enrichment analysis on a list of genes using [Enrichr](https://maayanlab.cloud/Enrichr/).
-Return format: data frame (or json).
+Return format: json (command-line) or data frame/csv (Jupyter Lab / Google Colab).

-**Required arguments**
-`-g` `--genes`
+**Positional argument**
+`genes`
-Short names (gene symbols) of genes to perform enrichment analysis on, e.g. 'PHF14 RBM3 MSL1 PHF21A'.
+Short names (gene symbols) of genes to perform enrichment analysis on, e.g. PHF14 RBM3 MSL1 PHF21A.
+Alternatively: use flag `--ensembl` to input a list of Ensembl gene IDs, e.g. ENSG00000106443 ENSG00000102317 ENSG00000188895.

+**Other required arguments**
 `-db` `--database`
 Database to use as reference for the enrichment analysis.
-Supports any database listed [here](https://maayanlab.cloud/Enrichr/#libraries) under 'Gene-set Library' or one of the following shortcuts:  <br />
+Supports any database listed [here](https://maayanlab.cloud/Enrichr/#libraries) under 'Gene-set Library' or one of the following shortcuts:
 'pathway'       (KEGG_2021_Human)
 'transcription'     (ChEA_2016)
 'ontology'      (GO_Biological_Process_2021)